 Teenager arrested after fatal shooting at Amazon facility; vigil set up for victim

-BATON ROUGE - After an argument led to a fatal shooting late Monday night at the Amazon distribution facility at Cortana, the teenage suspect turned himself in to police.
+BATON ROUGE - After an argument led to a fatal shooting late Monday night at the Amazon distribution facility on Cortana Place, the teenage suspect turned himself in to police.

 The shooting left 21-year-old Daylon Anthony dead just outside the main building.